jraut/mungler/README.md

 `-s, --soft [files]` Do not search for new variables from given files. ie. `jsclient.js -s serverpage.php` Mungles the js-file first.
 The variables and other names in serverpage.php are not touched, except the ones which appear to be ajax-parameters used in jsclient.js.

+###History:
+The tool was created for one certain web site.
+It is now flexible enough to squeeze out working versions of other pages as well.
+The developement is currently on hold.